 A long time: As long as there are no infections and the stent graft doesn't move, stent grafts are known to last for the life of the patient.
 Problems arise when the graft moves or the "seal" is lost and the aneurysm sac starts to grow again.
 This is why monitoring of stent grafts with ct angiograms or ultrasounds is very important. ...Read more

 - How long do the side effects of accutane generally last?

 - How long does lymphedema generally last?

-- How long does sciatica generally last?
+- How long do phobias last?

-- How long do head lice generally live?
+- How long do boils last?